From the Board Room to the Living Room … The Last Mile

 Taking his audience through the evolving risk landscape, sharing several examples of espionage and cybercrime, and the deep challenges of engineering security and privacy into our systems, Ron left us with a sober message … that without cybersecurity … without privacy … without these … there is no freedom.
 And he left us motivated … sharing with us how … every morning … when he goes out to walk his dog … he takes a big deep breath of freedom.

 SecureTheVillage’s perspective is that … if we are to have a cybersecure global village … if we are to continue to breathe free … we must get everyone involved.
 Everyone has a role to play.
 Everyone must become a CyberGuardian.
-It takes the village to secure the village TM.
+It takes a village to secure the village TM.

 - We all have a role to play in securing our businesses and places of work, and protecting the privacy of those who share their information with us.
 Cybersecurity is everyone’s job.
 Everyone from the Chairman of the Board to the receptionist has a role to play.